• Thanksgiving Recipes

 • ½ teaspoon ground black pepper

-• 1 teaspoon olive or coconut oil
+• 1 teaspoon olive oil, avocado oil, or a clean neutral oil not vegetable oil, see below

 Instructions